mtosatti33/nfl_drafts_1970-2020_2/README.md

-This program is made on LazarusIDE
+This program is made in LazarusIDE

 -Install the program/source: C:\ Disk or clone this repo with "git clone" command